Bosque del Apache National Wildlife Refuge: Location

 The name of the refuge means "woodland of the Apache" [sg] in Spanish, named for the Apache tribes that once camped in the forests along the Rio Grande.
 Previously, the Piro people had lived in the lands around what is now the refuge until the 1600s, when they were forced to abandon their pueblos due to European diseases and attacks from the Apache tribes.

-The heart of the refuge comprises approximately 3800 acre of Rio Grande floodplain and 9100 acre of irrigated farms and wetlands.
+The heart of the refuge comprises approximately 3800 acre of Rio Grande floodplain and 9100 acre of seasonal wetlands and other managed habitats.
 In addition to this, the refuge contains 44300 acre of arid grasslands and foothills of the Chupadera and San Pascual Mountains.
+About 30000 acre of this is designated as wilderness.
 The refuge sits within the Little San Pascual Mountain fault zone, rendering it an ideal site for conducting research on stratigraphy and sedimentology.

-About 30000 acre of this is designated as wilderness.
-A twelve-mile-long (19 km) loop road divided by a cutoff into a "Farm Loop" and "Marsh Loop" allows automobile drivers excellent views of wetland wildlife and raptors, and there are several short (1.5 to 10 miles) walking trails.
-The road affords good views of the fields where crops are grown for the benefit of the birds under cooperative agreements with farmers.
-Adjacent to the Visitor's Center, a desert plant garden is maintained.
+A fourteen-mile-long (22.5 km) loop road divided by a cutoff into a north loop and south loop allows automobile drivers excellent views of wetland wildlife and raptors, and there are several short (0.5 to 2 miles) walking trails.
+The road affords good views of the seasonal wetlands where numerous birds may be seen.
+Adjacent to the Visitor Center, a desert plant garden is maintained.